sparkflows/sparkflows-docs/docs/user-guide/quick-start/index.rst

     :doc:`/user-guide/quick-start/1-create-application`

     Create a project.
-It holds datasets, workflows, reports, dashboards etc. Multiple groups can work on a project.
+It holds datasets, workflows, reports, dashboards, etc. Multiple groups can work on a project.

     ---